GouruRK/function-visualizer/README.md

 ## Next step

 This is just the begining of the project, and more things will be add, such as pre-define functions (cos, sin, exp, sqrt, log, etc).
 A nice way to do that, is by implementing the [shutting yard](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) algorithm.
 This implementation will also help to define if a expression is valid or not.

+An other possible upgrade is to add graduation on the axes, and an option to travel on the graph.
 ## License

 MIT